Ancient Aliens: Presentation style

 The series presents all claims made by guests in an uncritical, fast-paced format.
 The narration frequently frames claims made by guests or their responses as rhetorical questions which are answered with "ancient alien theorists say yes," or a variation thereof.
-After a particular claim is introduced, and explored in some detail, the narration cuts away with, "Perhaps more evidence can be found…" Another location, archeological find, or event, with a hypothetical connection to the previous claim is introduced.
+After a particular claim is introduced, and explored in some detail, the narration cuts away with, "Perhaps more evidence can be found..."
+Another location, archeological find, or alleged event, with a hypothetical connection to the previous claim is introduced.
 Chariots of the Gods? used a similar framing device.
-Smithsonian Magazine described this presentation style as a Gish gallop.
+Smithsonian described this presentation style as a Gish gallop, overwhelming the viewer with supposed evidence too quickly for them to fully consider any individual claim.

-There is no indication made, either by the narration or on-screen, when comments made by guests in each episode are: the guests speculating on the rhetorical question made by the interviewer or narration; or if they are repeating claims made by other researchers; or if they are speaking of their own work or expertise.
+When comments or claims are made by guests there is no indication made (either by the narration or on-screen) whether they are speculating on the rhetorical question made by the interviewer or narration, or if they are repeating claims made by other researchers, or if they are speaking of their own work or expertise.
 Geologist Robert Schoch said portions of his own interviews for the series are sometimes inserted into the finished episodes in a manner which is out of context, or wholly disconnected from the questions asked of him on and off camera.

-Writer David Childress, who appears in every episode, frequently concludes his comments with the exclamation: "—probably extraterrestrials!"
-Both Childress and Giorgio Tsoukalos repeatedly assert pre-historic peoples lacked the vocabulary to describe "technological" or "high-tech" devices, such as rockets or missiles, advanced weapons, aircraft, powered land vehicles, and medical instruments, the ancient people's supposedly witnessed.
-And thus referred to extra-terrestrial visitors using such technology as gods.
+Writer David Childress, who appears in every episode, frequently concludes his comments with the exclamation, "—probably extraterrestrials!"
+Both Childress and Giorgio Tsoukalos repeatedly assert pre-historic peoples lacked the vocabulary to describe "technological" or "high-tech" devices (such as rockets or missiles, advanced weapons, aircraft, powered land vehicles, and medical instruments) that they allegedly witnessed, and thus referred to extraterrestrial visitors using such technology as gods.

 Terms such as "ancient astronauts", "ancient aliens", "alien visitors", "extra-terrestrial beings", "ancient gods", and "otherworldly beings", are used interchangeably by guests and the narration.
-And guests frequently conflate the meaning of "theory" and "hypothesis", or they frequently obscure or ignore the difference between mythology, legendary history, and verifiable archaeology, anthropology, or documented history.
+Guests frequently conflate the meaning of "theory" and "hypothesis", or they frequently obscure or ignore the difference between mythology and legendary history, and verifiable archaeology, anthropology, or documented history.